Rei-SwitchBot/faq/en-us/Lock.md

 SwitchBot Hub Products: SwitchBot Hub Mini, SwitchBot Hub 2

 The same settings can be applied to SwitchBot Lock Pro.

 ---
-### How to Lock and Unlock SwitchBot Lock Pro Remotely (Connect to SwitchBot Hub)

-To enable remote locking and unlocking for your Lock Pro, please check the following:
-1. You'll need our Hub device for this feature.

-2. Make sure both the Lock Pro and Hub are added to your SwitchBot app.

-3. The Lock product communicates with the Hub via Bluetooth, so keep both devices within close range (recommended within 5 meters).

-4. Starting with SwitchBot app version 9.0, cloud services are enabled automatically, no manual setup is needed (the cloud service option has been removed).
-Once the Lock product is placed near the Hub, they will connect automatically, allowing remote control via the app.

-*You can check the communicaiton signals by navigating to SwitchBot App -> Profile -> Manage Hub.

----